-PHAs have a variety of resources available to them for determination of the suitability of applicants.
-Generally, PHAs should reject applicants who have recent behavior that would warrant lease termination for a public housing resident.
+HAWC has a variety of resources available to them for determination of the suitability of applicants.
+Generally, HAWC should reject applicants who have recent behavior that would warrant lease termination for a public housing resident.

-In order to determine the suitability of applicants the PHA will examine applicant history for the past five years.
+In order to determine the suitability of applicants HAWC will examine applicant history for the past five years.
 Such background checks will include: